nickParis11/data-node-cli/README.md

 3. when finished inputing type your favorite vim commands :

-   => :wq to save aand output result
+   => ':wq' to save aand output result

-   => :q to exit
+   => ':q' to exit

-   => :q! to exit without saving
+   => ':q!'' to exit without saving

-4. to use the more graphical CLI, run 'npm run start-cli'. once in the CLI :
+4. to use the more graphical CLI, run 'npm run start-cli'.
+Once in the CLI :

 	 => type your different input step by step following the prompted instructions

 	 => run 'robot run' to display the result

 	 => run 'robot help' to display informations about all commands

 	 => run 'robot exit' to exit CLI